szymon-polaczy/Blog/static/posts/WordPress Automation Using the CLI.md

 wp eval-file my-amazing-script.php --skip-wordpress #if you don't want WordPress slowing you down or getting in your way
 ```

+If you want to test out some code first before writing a full script you can use ```bash wp shell``` command to run and test PHP code.

 ### Remember to make your backups work

 Remove any user interactions from the site and kick them off to make sure they don't screw with your backups.